OpenCDI/cdi-docker-debian/README.md

 # ABOUT

-Open Containerized Desktop Infrastructure (OpenCDI) is a light-weight desktop sandboxing mechanism for linux.
+Open Containerized Desktop Infrastructure (OpenCDI) is a light-weight desktop sandboxing mechanism for Linux.
-[OpenCDI](https://github.com/opencdi/opencdi-scripts) and [cosh](https://gist.github.com/46f9ec7807ccc56f80105eaec7965ac8) are controller implementations for OpenCDI and you can use them to launch CDI containers on linux servers or linux laptop machines.
+[OpenCDI](https://github.com/opencdi/opencdi-scripts) and [cosh](https://gist.github.com/46f9ec7807ccc56f80105eaec7965ac8) are controller implementations for OpenCDI and you can use them to launch CDI containers on Linux servers or Linux laptop machines.

 # Supported platform (or requirement)